 Cristina's curatorial practice started in 2011 by co-founding the artist-run platform desNORTE, which was crucial for the then-artistic-desert of Porto to develop a discourse.

-Her tenure from 2018 to 2024 as curator and later as Artistic Director at Teatro Municipal do Porto, DDD – Festival Dias da Dança, and CAMPUS Paulo Cunha e Silva has left a transformative legacy.
-During this time, she launched a pivotal residency center in 2021 - that involved ongoing research into new formats and sustainable support for artists with a focus on local engagement, expanded the institution’s reach, and brought international collaboration to the forefront.
+During her tenure from 2018 to 2024 as curator and later Artistic Director at Teatro Municipal do Porto, DDD – Festival Dias da Dança, and CAMPUS Paulo Cunha e Silva, she left a transformative legacy.
+Highlights include launching the CAMPUS residency center in 2021, expanding the institution’s reach, and fostering the institution’s international collaborations.

 bactéria associação cultural